Baptistemontan/leptos_i18n/docs/book/src/declare/07_formatters.md

 ```

 Will format the list based on the locale.
-This makes the variable needed to be `impl leptos_i18n::formatting::ListFormatterInputFn`, which is automatically implemented for `impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::WriteableList`.
+This means the variable must be `impl leptos_i18n::formatting::ListFormatterInputFn`, which is automatically implemented for `impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::WriteableList`.
 `WriteableList` is a trait to turn a value into an `impl Iterator<Item = impl writeable::Writeable>`.

 Enable the "format_list" feature to use the list formatter.